Pulmonary hypertension is a disorder where the blood flow that leaves the right side of the heart faces an increased resistance (pressure).

-Pulmonary hypertension may have no obvious cause.
-However, secondary pulmonary hypertension may occur in many other types of diseases.
-This includes types of congenital heart disease, severe forms of lung disease, connective tissue diseases, or sickle cell disease.
+Pulmonary hypertension may be genetic, be due to another disease (secondary), or have no obvious cause.
+Secondary pulmonary hypertension may occur in congenital heart disease, forms of lung disease, blood disorders, or connective tissue diseases.

 Signs and Symptoms

-The most common symptoms of pulmonary hypertension are related to breathing trouble.
+The most common symptoms of pulmonary hypertension are related to breathing trouble and activity tolerance.
 They include:

 - Progressive shortness of breath (especially with activity)